YoloNomy/YoloNomy.github.io/_thermo/statistical/quantumstat.md

 We will assume here some prior knowledge of quantum mechanics and we warmly advise the reader to first have a look at the [quantum mechanics](../../_quantum/quantum.md) class before reading further.

+There is **no** standard and consensual way to go from the classical/continuous description based in phase space to the quantum one in Hilbert space.
+The transition between both is often explored using semi-classical limits and more or less general quantization receipes.
+Finding a rigourous and general way to go from phase to Hilbert spaces is an active research area, with promising directions such as the one proposed by **geometrical quantization**.
+We will not attempt to discuss this matter in detail here and instead we will present Hilbert space as a distinct object from phase space, used to describe the statistics of quantum systems.

 ## Microstates: Wave-vectors, density operator and entropy

 A quantum system is described by a **wave-vector** $\ket{\phi}$, element of a complex Hilbert space $\mathcal{H}$ equipped with an Hermitian product $\braket{.}{.}: \mathcal{H}\times\mathcal{H}\to \mathbb{C}$.
 As such, the wave-vector describing the system is the **microstate** of the system in a quantum mechanical context.